 Without faltering, ‘I’d be wise to answer the call of The Vultress, High Lysandra, as you know her wrath has no bounds.’

-‘And why do the mystics so call out to you on this day, Lord Hilaetos?’ sent with more than a suggestion of suspicion.
-‘It’s rare for the mystics to make any noise at all, let alone issue summons.
-Yet both of them request your council…’
+‘And why do the mystics both call out to you on this day, Lord Hilaetos?’ sent with more than a suggestion of suspicion.
+‘It is rare for the mystics to make any noise at all, let alone issue a summons… yet both of them request your council today…’

-Green feathers run a deep red as the remaining Early Birds scatter frantically into the air without a single quack of mourning shared among them.
-Not now, for first they must flee; the scent of fresh blood often marks the approach of the vulture flock.
+Green feathers run a deep red as the remaining Early Birds scatter frantically to the air without a single quack of mourning shared among them.
+They will mourn Rhyac later, for now they must flee; the scent of freshly spilled blood often marks the approach of the local vulture flock.

-A large tree along the edge of The Sticks, girthier than the perch held by the osprey before he took off, suddenly trembles as if struck by the dome of a large creature deep beneath the surface, a creature madly attracted to the scent of bloody water.
+A large tree along the edge of The Sticks, girthier than the perch held by the osprey before he took off, suddenly trembles as if struck by the dome of a large creature deep beneath the surface, a mad creature attracted to the scent of bloody water.
 Rhyac’s decapitated carcass is not given the chance to rot.

 A Dirty Pupil

-As he weaves through the dead trees like a cardinal through thin saplings on the mainland, Lord Hilaetos raises one talon to his beak and steals a taste of the slain mallard’s blood.
-It tastes salty and rich, not terribly unlike the flesh of a lakebreather; perhaps he’ll return for his carcass after his meeting with The Vultress – that is, if her lackeys don’t take the bait.
+As he weaves through the dead shinebleached trees like a cardinal through thin saplings on the mainland, Lord Hilaetos raises one talon to his beak and steals a taste of the slain mallard’s hot blood.
+It tastes salty and rich, not terribly unlike the flesh of a lakebreather; perhaps he’ll return for his carcass after his meeting with The Vultress – that is, if her lackeys don’t take it first.

-Vines slither up dead trees.
-Once vibrant patches of greenery sprouting from the low stumps which lost their tops during one thunderstorm or another are now a faded yellow-brown, and the thick, spongey surface algae prevalent over the summer is nowhere to be found.
+Vines slither up the dead trees.
+Once vibrant patches of greenery sprouting from the low stumps which lost their tops during one thunderstorm or another are now a faded yellow-brown.
+The thick and spongey surface algae prevalent over the summer is nowhere to be found.
 The current cycle nears its timely end as autumn approaches winter, and Mother Monksville began to change colors long ago.
-It’s been quite a few shinesets since the osprey has ventured this deep into his keep, and he still has many wings to flap; this is not because he is afraid of The Vultress – if he knew you so much as thought of it he’d do you like he did the mallard – but because fishcatching is damn near impossible in The Sticks.
+It’s been quite a few shinesets since the osprey has ventured this deep into his keep; this is not because he is afraid of The Vultress – if he knew you so much as thought of such he’d do you like he did the mallard – but because fishcatching is damn near impossible to practice in The Sticks.
 Hilaetos requires a wide berth to properly snare stray lakebreathers from that which they breathe; fishing in this petrified jungle is asking, nay, begging for a wing to be skewered on a rogue broken branch.
 As a bird of no nest, the Lord of The Sticks merely takes roost on the various border trees; it suits him just fine.
 Makes for easier feeding, too.
-Perhaps if the eagles took after him rather than roosting inland they’d not be so hungry.
+Perhaps if the pair eagles took after him rather than roosting inland they’d not be so hungry.

-Lord Hilaetos flies past a batbox.
+Lord Hilaetos flies past a batbox made by giants.
 The slumbering nightguard makes not a sound.

-Deep within The Sticks where the water grows shallow and cattails spring from the muddy shores is where the vulture flock makes its nest.
-Nest doesn’t really do it justice, just as hive doesn’t do justice to what the squirrelhorde built in The Crater; it’s more of a smorgasbord of nests, easily two dozen of them arranged like the huts in the giants’ villages, though without the pit of fire to mark the middle.
-This vultric village of nests built from shredded thicket surrounds a single, massive nest which once belonged to a great blue heron before it was chased out by the greater vulture flock.
+Deep within The Sticks where the dark water grows shallow and cattails spring from muddy shores is where the vulture flock makes its nest.
+Nest doesn’t really do it justice, just as hive doesn’t do justice to the squirrelhorde occupation in The Crater; it’s more of a smorgasbord of nests, easily two dozen of them arranged like the huts in the giants’ villages, though without the pit of fire to mark the middle.
+This vultric village of nests built of shredded thicket and broken branch surrounds a single massive nest which once belonged to a great blue heron before it was chased out by the greater vulture flock.
 This nest has since been built up and now stands tall above the rest like a black bear before a raccoon, and in this nest roosts The Vultress.
-Many ashy-headed hatchlings have risen from this nest, all of them, in fact – The Vultress is the only female of her militia of a flock, and she commands her bloody-beaked males well indeed – no less than eight of them surround the osprey on all sides when he lands upon one of the many perches extending outwards from the central nest.
+Many ashy-headed hatchlings have risen from this nest, all of them, in fact – The Vultress is the only female of her militia of a flock, and she commands her bloody-beaked males well indeed.
+No less than thirteen of them surround the osprey on all sides the moment he lands upon one of the many perches extending outwards from the central nest.

 For a moment their tense stance is held.
-Hilaetos, standing up straight to assert dominance, is the last white cloud in a black and stormy sky, a cloud which quickly shrinks down as his legs bend and he offers the resident mystic a bow.
+Hilaetos, standing up straight to assert dominance, is the last white cloud in a black and stormy sky, a cloud which quickly shrinks down as his legs bend to offer the resident mystic a bow.
 The vultures back off a bit, but not very much.